 The Musicians

-Choir - The choir is composed of Cantabilé from Forest Lake Academy, members from the Forest Lake Church Choir directed by Evan Chesney, members of the Men of Markham Woods chorus, the vocal octet Restoration, and numerous friends from the Orlando community and surrounding areas.
+The choir this year is composed of members from the Markham Woods Seventh-day Adventist church in Longwood, First Methodist Church of Orlando, Spring Meadows Seventh-day Adventist church, Forest Lake Seventh-day Adventist Church Choir, members of the Men of Markham Woods men's chorus, the vocal octet Restoration, several out of state choir performers, and numerous friends from the Orlando community and surrounding areas.